 Building Your Compost

 For starters, one of the most common ways to compost right in your backyard is through piling.
 To start a pile at home, find a clear area in your yard and begin to slowly add waste to the pile.
 Many recommend laying down twigs and sticks to help with drainage after your pile is formed.
 Layering the waste that you’re composting, alternating between wet and dry, allows for your compost to break down faster.
-To help accelerate the process, water your compost occasionally, make sure you are covering the pile with old materials such as wood or fabric or even a tarp and turn your compost every so often to keep your pile aerated.
+To help accelerate the process, water your compost occasionally, make sure you’re covering the pile with old materials such as wood, fabric, or a tarp, and turn your compost every so often to keep your pile aerated.
 If you’re worried about factors such as wildlife or smells, we recommend building a small fence around your compost pile that can help block out the smell and keep unwanted animals out.
-In addition to building a fence, DIY’ing your compost pile is always an option too.
-If you already have a fence you can build against or a sturdy wall, creating a crate like structure or wood barrel to host your compost in your backyard is a great option as well!
+In addition to building a fence, DIY’ing your compost pile is always an option, too.
+If you already have a fence you can build against or a sturdy wall, creating a crate like structure or wood barrel to host your compost in your backyard is a great alternative as well!

-If piling does not fit your style or needs, don’t fret!
-We have more options for you.
-Starting with vermicomposting!
-Vermicomposting, aka worm composting, uses earthworm digestion and aerobic decomposition to turn food waste into rich organic soil.
-But… you can’t just use any worms!
+You can’t just use any worms!
 You will need red wigglers, aka red worms.
 They reproduce rapidly, and stay near the surface while feeding.
-You can use plastic bins, cedar bins, or bins made from 1-2 thick inch styrofoam – starting with a smaller bin at first is preferred, but you can expand up to bins 24 x 28 inches.
-No matter what material bin you choose, it needs to be well ventilated, and have numerous holes on the bottom and two rows of holes along the bottom half and middle half of the bin.
-The bins should be raised off of the earth with stakes so that air can flow under it – and you’re set for the next step!
+You can harness plastic bins, cedar bins, or bins made from one to two-inch thick styrofoam.
+Starting with a smaller bin at first is preferred, but you can expand your bins up to 24 x 28 inches.
+No matter what material you choose for your bin, it needs to be well ventilated, and have numerous holes on the bottom as well as four rows of holes along the sides.
+Raise your bin off earth with stakes so that air can flow under it – and you’re set for the next step!

 To start, fill half of the bin with moist newspaper, and add a handful of garden soil.
-Then add about 1,000 worms!
-Put the bin in a dark and cool room that doesn’t have much temperature fluctuations – basements or under the kitchen sink are great locations.
+Then add about 1,000 red worms.
+Put the bin in a dark and cool room that doesn’t have much temperature fluctuation – basements or under the kitchen sink are great locations.
 When it comes time to feed the worms their first batch of food waste, place the food under the shredded newspaper, and follow up every one to two weeks with smaller amounts of food in different places around the bin.
-Always double check to see how wells the worms are digesting the food from the previous feeding – and don’t feed them meat, dairy, or fermented products.
+Always double check to see how well the worms are digesting the food from the previous feeding – and don’t feed them meat, dairy, or fermented products.
 The moist newsletter will occasionally need to be replaced to ensure that the food is always covered.
-Eventually, you will need to harvest your compost!
+Eventually, you’ll get to harvest your compost!

-Another awesome way to begin your home compost is with a compost turner!
+Another awesome way to begin your home compost is with a compost turner.
 This product makes it easier to mix oxygen and moisture into your compost, and keep the temperature stable.
-While a compost pile in the backyard will need a bit more monitoring and physical engagement, the compost turner has a rotating drum that contains your compost, and either a manual or electrical flail to move the compost, and attached nozzles to apply water to the compost while it is being turned.
-Here is an example of one we love!
-Compared to a backyard compost pile, which can be any size you like, this one has a capacity limit – but it is great if you don’t have a spot for a compost pile in your yard.
+While a compost pile in the backyard will need a bit more monitoring and physical engagement, the compost turner has a rotating drum that contains your compost, along with either a manual or electrical flail to move the compost and attached nozzles to apply water to the compost while it’s being turned.
+Here’s an example of one we love!
+Compared to a backyard compost pile, which can be any size you like, this one has a capacity limit – but it’s great if you don’t have a spot for a compost pile in your yard.

 Kitchen to Home